elastic/elastic-agent-gcp-kubernetes-app/CONTRIBUTING.md

 2. Follow [GCP tool prerequisites]; you will also need to create the Application CRD (instruction at the link).
 3. Configure [GCP Docker auth helper]
 4. To run verification a working and reachable GKE cluster is needed.
+5. To run scripts againt `dev` or `prod` infrastructure, install `vault` CLI and configure it appropriately.

 [gcloud]: https://cloud.google.com/sdk/docs/install
 [GCP tool prerequisites]: https://github.com/GoogleCloudPlatform/marketplace-k8s-app-tools/blob/master/docs/tool-prerequisites.md